-All permits expire on the 181st day after the date the permit is issued and the project has not received an inspection, or after the date of the last inspection that shows progress toward completion of the project.
-A permit will be deemed "Expired" after 180 days if the project has not received an inspection.
-Prior to issuance of a building permit, all expired permits must be resolved.
-Check whether an expired permit exists on your property, or call 512-978-4000.
+Permits remain active for 180 days, but will expire on the 181st day if the project has not received an inspection, or after the date of the last inspection that shows progress towards completion of the project.
+An expired permit must be resolved before a new building permit can be issued.
+To check whether an expired permit exists on your property, call 512-978-4000.
 You can resolve expired permits by following the expired permit process.

-Homestead Permit - A person who is not licensed to perform electrical, mechanical & plumbing work may perform within a residence and on property owned by the person if the eligibility requirements are met.
-View Homestead permit eligibility requirements.
+A person who is not licensed to perform electrical, mechanical & plumbing work may perform work within a residence and on property owned by the person if eligibility requirements are met.
+This type of permit is a Homestead Permit.